-Study: Grindr, Tindr and Other Apps Share Sensitive Personal Data With Advertisers
+Study: Tinder, Grindr And Other Apps Share Sensitive Personal Data With Advertisers

 The Norwegian study, which looks only at apps on Android phones, traces the journey a user's personal information takes before it arrives at marketing companies.

-For example, Grinder's app includes Twitter-owned advertising software, which collects then processes personal information and unique identifiers such as a phone's ID and IP address, allowing advertising companies to track consumers across devices.
-The Twitter-owned mobile advertising service that serves as the go-between for personal data is controlled by a firm called MoPub.
+For example, Grinder's app includes Twitter-owned advertising software, which collects and processes personal information and unique identifiers such as a phone's ID and IP address, allowing advertising companies to track consumers across devices.
+This Twitter-owned go-between for personal data is controlled by a firm called MoPub.

 "Grindr only lists Twitter's MoPub as an advertising partner, and encourages users to read the privacy policies of MoPub's own partners to understand how data is used.
 MoPub lists more than 160 partners, which clearly makes it impossible for users to give an informed consent to how each of these partners may use personal data," the report states.